 This process has come to a head with the Bennett-Lapid government decision to relinquish its obligation to manage the pandemic by handing over responsibility to individual citizens.
 The immediate result is the mayhem of the past few days.
 Only the reassertion of a new pact between individual citizens, specific communities and a redesigned public sphere can enable the effective handling of the current crisis and stem the downward spiral engulfing the country.

 The outbreak of the COVID-19 pandemic posed a special challenge to illiberal democracies with populist trappings such as Israel under Benjamin Netanyahu (or, for that matter, other countries including the United States under Trump, Brazil’s Bolsonaro, or Orban’s Hungary).
-As Joel Migdal demonstrates in the latest issue of The Israel Studies, there is a fundamental contradiction between the mainstays of the populism promoted by Netanyahu (fomenting of distrust between different groups through constant recourse to an “us-them” rhetoric; the identification of individuals, groups and institutions – the press, civil society, academics, key civil servants – as disloyal and even enemies; the weakening of key state institutions (government agencies, ministries); the reliance on alternative facts, and the growing politicization of policymaking) and the solidarity and coordination required to deal with the coronavirus pandemic.
+As Joel Migdal demonstrates in the latest issue of Israel Studies Review, there is a fundamental contradiction between the mainstays of the populism promoted by Netanyahu (fomenting of distrust between different groups through constant recourse to an “us-them” rhetoric; the identification of individuals, groups and institutions – the press, civil society, academics, key civil servants – as disloyal and even enemies; the weakening of key state institutions (government agencies, ministries); the reliance on alternative facts, and the growing politicization of policymaking) and the solidarity and coordination required to deal with the coronavirus pandemic.
 The extent of the potential damage was offset somewhat by Netanyahu’s ability to effectively carry out the one thing that populist leaders could do on their own: the procurement and dispersal of vaccines once they became available.
 But by then, the disruption of democratic trappings had become endemic.

 For many Israelis, their houses are no longer homes (in Hebrew, the term bayit is used for both).
 The sociologist Eva Illouz points out in an essay just published in Telem that during the various cycles of the pandemic in Israel, Israeli dwellings have served as offices, schools, kindergartens and even hospitals while seemingly continuing to function as homes.
 Within their confines new tensions have arisen, additional tasks have developed, growing violence has occurred and innovative communication techniques have been employed.
 In many respects, the intrusive effects of these external influences – often accompanied by sophisticated electronic surveillance techniques, have made what were in the past primarily personal safe havens into transparent reflections of some of the more problematic currents in the public domain.